-\textbf{Baselines} We use the baselines reported in prior work \citep{hong2021unbiased} benchmark.
-These methods either require additional model parameters or hyper-parameters.
-"Bias-Contrastive and Bias-Balanced Learning" (BC + BB) \citep{hong2021unbiased} uses a contrastive learning framework to mitigate bias.
-"Learning Not to Learn" (LNL) uses an additional prediction branch to minimize the mutual information between the model feature and the bias label.
-Domain-independent (DI) \citep{Wang_2020_CVPR} uses an additional prediction head for each bias group.
+\textbf{Baselines} We report several baselines from prior work.
+First, we report "Bias-Contrastive and Bias-Balanced Learning" (BC + BB) \cite{hong2021unbiased}, which uses a contrastive learning framework to mitigate bias.
+Second, domain-independent (DI) \cite{Wang_2020_CVPR} uses an additional prediction head for each bias group.
 GroupDRO \cite{Sagawa2020DistributionallyRN} which optimizes a worst-group training loss combined with group-balanced resampling.
 Adversarial Learning (Adv) w/ uniform confusion \cite{Hoffman2015SimultaneousDT} introduces an adversarial loss that seeks to randomize the model's feature representation of $Y$ and $B$.
 Furthermore, we expand the benchmark by reporting the performance of sampling methods outlined in Section \ref{sec:methods}.
 Note that since Undersampling and Oversampling result in smaller/larger distributions per epoch than other methods, we adjust their number of training epochs such that the model sees the same number of data batches throughout the training process as other methods in our experiment.
 Refer to the Supplementary for further details.
 Finally, all reported methods are compared to a "vanilla" model trained on the original dataset distribution with a Cross-Entropy loss.
 All baselines are trained using the same encoder.
 Refer to the Supplementary for further details.